TonyPhipps/SIEM/Tactics/Commandline-Activity.md

   - '-noni' or '/noni' (from -noninteractive)
   - '-ep' or '/ep' (from -execution-policy)
   - 'bypass'
-  - '-enc or /enc or -ec or /ec (from -encodedcommand)
+  - '-e or /e (from -encodedcommand)
   - 'invoke-webrequest' or 'iwr' or 'curl' or 'wget'
   - 'invoke-restmethod' or 'irm'
   - 'invoke-expression' or 'iex'